-The potential toxicity of the chemicals and metals listed in Tables 2 and 3 have been evaluated with both toxicity testing and risk assessments to assess the exposure levels in comparison to the amount determined to likely be safe.
+The potential toxicity of the chemicals and metals listed in the following tables have been evaluated with both toxicity testing and risk assessments to assess the exposure levels in comparison to the amount determined to likely be safe.
 However, individual responses to chemicals may vary, and all reactions cannot be predicted.
 Below are some definitions to help you understand the chemical information: